jzzheng22/hlp21-project-group-3/doc/External_Interfaces.md

 ## Sheet

+### Interface with WidthInferer
+- Whenever a wire is added or deleted (or a symbol is deleted)
+- UpdateWidths message is called
+- This first calls the extract functions in symbol and buswire to convert to issie types
+- Then sends this into widthInferer
+- In order to get all the error messages, if there was an error, it must send each one into widthInferer seperately and concatenate the results

 `Add symbol`
 - Pressing Alt+A currently adds a single MUX to the canvas.
 - This is detected as a KeyPress message in sheet.
 The update function of sheet in turn sends a `Symbol.Add of Symbol.SymbolAdd` message to the Symbol module, which then adds the new symbol.
 The *Symbol.SymbolAdd* type contains the information to create the new Symbol and is currently hardcoded to a mux with two inputs and one output.